Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-Weakly interacting Weyl semimetals have recently emerged as a new class of materials with topologically nontrivial bandstructure.
-Therein bulk 3D Dirac cones describing massless relativistic quasiparticles are stabilized by breaking either inversion symmetry (IS) or time reversal symmetry (TRS) \cite{Arm18.1}.
-Key experiments in their identification have been angle-resolved photoemission spectroscopy (ARPES) \cite{Hua15.1,Xu15.2,Xu16.3} as well as magnetotransport \SBP{measurements evidencing the chiral anomaly \cite{Hua15.2,Zha16.3,Arm18.1}---charge pumping between a pair of Weyl \SBP{nodes---in the form of} a large negative longitudinal magnetoresistance.} In a strongly correlated setting, however, both these techniques fail: ARPES experiments still lack the ultrahigh resolution needed to resolve strongly renormalized bands, and the largely reduced quasiparticle velocities of correlated materials make the observation of the chiral anomaly \SBP{unlikely \cite{Zha16.3}.} Thus, new tools have to be found to unveil the topological features of strongly correlated systems and pave the way for future discovery. \SBP{Here we show that Hall effect measurements represent an ideal solution.}
+{\bf INTRODUCTION}\\ Exploring effects of topology in weakly correlated condensed matter systems has led to the identification of fundamentally new quantum phases and phenomena \cite{NatPhys16.1a}, including the spin Hall effect \cite{Koe07.1}, protected transport of helical fermions \cite{Hsi09.2}, topological superconductivity \cite{Sas11.1}, and large nonlinear optical response \cite{Wu16.1,Ma17.1}.
+In the recently discovered Weyl semimetals, bulk 3D Dirac cones describing massless relativistic quasiparticles are stabilized by breaking either inversion symmetry (IS) or time reversal symmetry (TRS) \cite{Arm18.1}.
+Key experiments in their identification have been angle-resolved photoemission spectroscopy (ARPES) \cite{Hua15.1,Xu15.2,Xu16.3} as well as magnetotransport measurements, \SBP{providing evidence for} the chiral anomaly \cite{Hua15.2,Zha16.3,Arm18.1}---charge pumping between a pair of Weyl nodes---via a large negative longitudinal magnetoresistance or, for nanostructures in high magnetic fields, Weyl orbits via quantum oscillation \cite{Mol16.1} or quantum Hall measurements \cite{Zha19.2}.

+Whereas the perturbative effect of correlations on topological electronic states is already under broad investigation \cite{Han19.1,Men19.2,Kan20.2,Sha20.1}, a completely open question is how strong correlations drive either related or entirely new topological states \cite{Yan14.2,Par16.1,Cas17.1,Ipp18.1,Rah19.1}.
+To uncover them experimentally, not only new materials but also alternative measurement techniques have to be found.
+For instance, to characterize the recently proposed Weyl-Kondo semimetals \cite{Dzs17.1,Lai18.1}, neither of the canonical probes for weakly interacting Weyl semimetals seems suitable: ARPES experiments still lack the ultrahigh resolution needed to resolve strongly renormalized bands, and magnetotransport signatures of the chiral anomaly or Weyl orbits are expected to be suppressed by the reduced quasiparticle velocities of strongly correlated materials \cite{Zha16.3}.
+Our discovery of a giant spontaneous Hall effect in one such material not only identifies an ideal new technique but also demonstrates that strong correlations can drive extreme topological responses, which we expect to trigger much further work.